 Golisano’s original $14 million gift to name the Children’s Hospital in 2002 helped URMC recruit outstanding faculty and expand programs in cardiac care, general surgery, neuromedicine, and more.
 But, as a hospital-within-a-hospital, the Golisano Children’s Hospital has lacked an identity and facilities that match the caliber of its programs.

 Golisano’s latest donation now enables URMC to create a modern, dedicated children’s hospital.
-Pending state approval, URMC will construct a six-story, 245,000 square-foot hospital on Crittenden Boulevard adjacent to the current Strong Memorial Hospital lobby and facing the James P. Wilmot Cancer Center.
+Pending state approval, URMC will construct a six-story, 200,000 square-foot hospital on Crittenden Boulevard adjacent to the current Strong Memorial Hospital lobby and facing the James P. Wilmot Cancer Center.
 The new building will be financed through a combination of philanthropy, operating equity and external debt.

 “The new Golisano Children’s Hospital is the ideal setting in which to practice patient- and family-centered care for our youngest patients,” said URMC CEO Bradford C. Berk, M.D., Ph.D.
 “This amazing facility will ensure that children will not have to leave our community for care and that families can always remain with their hospitalized children.
 Plus, it will help us recruit, train and retain the very best caregivers.
 We are grateful beyond words.”

 The new Golisano Children’s Hospital will become a single building adjacent to Strong Memorial, consolidating units that care for admitted children.
-Plans include a new, 60-bed Neonatal Intensive Care Unit (NICU), pediatric imaging and 56 private pediatric rooms.
+It will include a new, 60-bed Neonatal Intensive Care Unit (NICU), pediatric imaging and 56 private pediatric rooms.
 Rooms in the new building will be one-third larger than current private rooms, ensuring greater comfort for patients, families, and caregivers.
 The new design will allow patients to be grouped by disease or injury, giving the hospital more opportunity to specially train nurses and other staff members to become experts in common ailments, such as asthma.

-A dedicated entrance and lobby will create a child- and family-centered space to welcome patients and their families.
+A dedicated entrance and lobby will provide easy access directly from Crittenden Boulevard.
 The building will be connected to Strong Memorial Hospital on the third floor, maintaining a strong link between Strong Beginnings obstetrical services and the NICU.
 The expanded NICU will give families more space and privacy while also providing more opportunities for families to learn to care for their fragile children before being discharged.

 In the spirit of keeping the pediatric inpatient units together in one building, the Pediatric Intensive Care Unit/Pediatric Cardiac Intensive Care Unit (PICU/PCICU) and the Ronald McDonald House-within-the-Hospital will also move to the new building.
 The House will be rebuilt alongside the PICU/PCICU so parents staying there will be only steps from their seriously ill children.
 Locating the PICU/PCICU near other pediatric units is not only more convenient for families, it is essential to the safety of children staying in the hospital’s other units.